 Jay was born in Worcester, MA on 03, September 1968.
-He was a boy scout, and also served as an altar boy at Holy Spirit Catholic Church in Gardner.
-As boys, Jay and I spent a lot of time riding our bikes around town, and at an early age, we started delivering newspapers for the Gardner News.
+He was a boy scout.
+He also served as an altar boy at Holy Spirit Catholic Church in Gardner.
+As boys, Jay and I spent a lot of time riding our bikes around town and, at an early age, we started delivering newspapers for the Gardner News.

-Over the years, Jay developed a mastery of the English language, and studied the classics.
-He was particularly fond of the works of Victor Hugo and also took an interest in the history of the middle ages, Latin, and the medieval church.
+Over the years, Jay developed a mastery of the English language.
+He studied the classics and was particularly fond of the works of Victor Hugo.
+He also took an interest in the history of the middle ages, Latin, and the medieval church.